 All companies have an impact on the environment, both good and bad.
-Their equities and bonds are owned by investors who will need to report on the “adverse impacts on sustainability” at the entity and financial product levels.
+Their equities and bonds are owned by investors who will need to report on the adverse impacts on sustainability at entity and financial product levels.
 These impacts are defined by the EU as “negative, material, or likely to be material effects on sustainability factors that are caused, compounded by, or directly linked to investment decisions and advice performed by the legal entity.”

 The EU has identified 64 adverse impact indicators that must be calculated, of which 18 will be mandatory to report, and 46 will be voluntary.
 They will focus on standard environmental, social and governance (ESG) factors that investors are used to following.
 The compulsory factors range from carbon emissions, fossil fuel exposure and waste levels (E) to gender diversity and due diligence over human rights (S) and a company’s record on exposure to corruption, bribery or other scandals (G).

 While the regulation will formalize the disclosure process, the concept of trying to find adverse impacts is not new.
-Robeco routinely integrates ESG throughout the investment process, partly as a form of risk avoidance.
-Under the SFDR, Robeco will start considering negative impacts in the form of disclosable PAIs from June 2021.
+Robeco routinely integrates ESG aspects throughout the investment process, partly as a form of risk and negative impact avoidance.
+Under the SFDR, Robeco started considering negative impacts in the form of disclosable (PAIs) from June 2021.